-Pharmaceutical physicians work with pharmaceutical industries, research organisations, medical regulatory bodies (such as the MHRA) or as independent practitioners to develop, evaluate and market new medicines for the benefit of patients and the health of the community.
+Doctors working in pharmaceutical medicine develop, evaluate and market new medicines for the benefit of patients and the health of the community.

-The role of the pharmaceutical physician has widened to cover all areas of pharmaceutical medicine including:
+The role has widened in recent years to cover all areas of pharmaceutical medicine including:

 - drug candidate selection